pnp/cli-microsoft365/docs/docs/_clisettings.md

 Setting name|Definition|Default value
 ------------|----------|-------------
 `autoOpenBrowserOnLogin`|Automatically open the browser to the Azure AD login page after running `m365 login` command in device code mode|`false`
+`copyDeviceCodeToClipboard`|Automatically copy the device code to the clipboard when running `m365 login` command in device code mode|`false`
 `csvEscape`|Single character used for escaping; only apply to characters matching the quote and the escape options|`"` `csvHeader`|Display the column names on the first line|`true` `csvQuote`|The quote characters surrounding a field.
 An empty quote value will preserve the original field, whether it contains quotation marks or not.|` `